-3. Selecting a Curriculum
+5. Selecting a Curriculum

 All courses are age appropriate, with schemes of work associated with specific year groups.
 This does not mean, however, that all students must follow the scheme associated with their age group.
-Assigned Curriculum & Pathways Officers work with the teachers to identify a curriculum that appropriately challenges and engages students.
+The Curriculum Team works with the teachers to identify a curriculum that appropriately challenges and engages students.
 Pathways are informed by baseline assessments, education history and student aspirations.
-Specific education needs may be listed in a Education Health Care Plan (EHCP) or be established through referral or diagnostic testing conducted by our SENCo who will ensure that the school meets the required needs.
+Specific education needs may be listed in a Education Health Care Plan (EHCP) or be established through referral or diagnostic testing conducted by our SEN Lead who will ensure that the school meets the required needs.
 The available support and interventions are discussed in our SEN Policy.

-Several schemes of work, especially for primary students, are interwoven, project based schemes.
+Several schemes of work, especially for primary students, are interwoven, project based thematic curriculums.
 This allows us to maximise engagement and diversify learning in a limited space of time.

 Where a student comes to us for only a few months before an exam date then a curtailed curriculum may be agreed in order to attempt to gain the student some results that will help a transition to their next step.
+The focuses of the scheme of work will be decided by the curriculum team alongside the subject leads.

-4. Group Education
+6. Group Education

 Small group education is offered in our hubs across London.
 It gives our students the opportunity to learn among peers, developing their social skills, as well as giving them access to specialist teachers and facilities.
-Most group sessions focus on developing vocational skills and many offer a chance to work towards a qualification like a BTEC or other award.
+Most group sessions focus on developing vocational skills and many offer a chance to work towards a qualification like a BTEC, GCSE or other award.
 The benefits of these sessions, however, stretch far beyond that of a qualification.
 It is here students develop the personal and social skills needed to progress to mainstream schools, colleges and/or the workplace.

-5. Blended Learning
+7. Blended Learning